-Italy and Poland in talks on creating anti-EU league
+Italy and Poland in talks on anti-EU league

 ... or join as a group

 "It's a meeting at the highest level.
-If [party] president Kaczynski meets another politician, it's a sign of a certain special relationship, which is how we are treating it," Polish foreign minister Jacek Czaputowicz told Polish radio station RMF on Saturday.
+If [party] president Kaczynski meets another politician, it's a sign of a certain special relationship, which is how we're treating it," Polish foreign minister Jacek Czaputowicz also told Polish radio station RMF on Saturday.

-"We have to discuss matters related to the European Parliament," he added.
+"We have to discuss matters related to the European Parliament," Czaputowicz added.

-Jacek Sasin, an MP from Kaczynski's ruling Law and Justice (PiS) party said it was "uncertain" whether the meeting would "deliver a certain objective, an agreement".
+Jacek Sasin, an MP from Kaczynski's ruling Law and Justice (PiS) party, said it was "uncertain" whether the meeting would "deliver a certain objective, an agreement".

 But Salvini and Kaczynski would "exchange ideas ... on how the European Union should function", he said.